ptgott/one-newsletter/README.md

 links.
 You can alter this behavior with the following flags:

 - `-oneoff`: Carry out a single scrape and send a single email.
 Since One Newsletter only saves the results of a scrape in order to carry out repeated checks, this flag also stops it from saving results to the database.
-Useful if you want to try out One Newsletter without waiting.
+Useful if you want to try out One Newsletter in a "live" environment without waiting.

-- `-noemail`: Print an email's HTML to standard output rather than sending it.
+- `-test`: Print an email's HTML to standard output rather than sending it.
+  Exits after the first email.
 You can then redirect the HTML to a file of your choice or just read it from the terminal.
-Useful if you would like to run this on your local machine.
+Useful for testing your configuration.
+Does not require any database or SMTP server configuration.

-You can use the `-oneoff` and `-noemail` flags together for a quick configuration check.
-One Newsletter will print the results of a scrape to your terminal without sending an email.
+- `-level`: The level of logs to show.
+Can be `error`, `info`, `debug`, or `warn`. `info` by default.
+If you are using the `-test` flag, logging is disabled unless you specify a level.

 ### How automatic link item detection works